PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The two immediately preceding core-cleanup owners fuse guarded pseudo-LeakyReLU subgraphs and fold YOLO decode `Mul(x,x)` plus anchor multiplication.
-Each has a single direct lowerer occurrence and returns a stable one-counter dictionary;
+Each has a single direct lowerer occurrence and returns a stable one-counter dictionary.
-both results are currently discarded.
-Characterization fixes the core-progress boundary, their exact order, and the captured consecutive-Mul successor before implementation.
+The caller now retains them as `_core_cleanup_pseudo_leakyrelu_stats` and `_core_cleanup_yolo_decode_stats`.
+The core-progress boundary, their exact order, and the captured consecutive-Mul successor are unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned